-Shakespeare country means Stratford-upon-Avon, as most of the associated with the great man lie within a few kilometers of the town.
-If you are at Stratford, you may also want to visit nearby Warwick.
+Stratford-upon-Avon: Shakespeare country means Stratford-upon-Avon, as most of the associated with the great man which lies within a few kilometers of the town.
+If you are in Stratford, you may also want to visit nearby Warwick.

 Explore this historic market town and its surroundings and discover where Shakespeare was born and grew up, where he gained inspiration for his work.